Zudest/KingdomDuels/content/post/set-14-released.md

 #### Breakdown

 - Codename: [SPZ]
-- It has 64 cards from episodes [61 to 65](/story/museum-arc/) of the Yugioh Scrolls project, and it concludes the Museum Arc by bringing the Millennium Item wielders to the spotlight.
+- It has 64 cards from episodes [61 to 65](/story/legacy-arc/) of the Yugioh Scrolls project, and it concludes the ~~Museum Arc~~ Legacy Arc by bringing the Millennium Item wielders to the spotlight.
 - It provides support for the following duelists: Marik, Yugi, Keith, Jonouchi, Otogi, Anzu, Johnny Steps, Ishizu, Bakura, Pegasus, Shadi.
 - [**CARD GALLERY**](/deckbuilder/?search=set%253ASPZ)